-Estimated Cost: The costs to fund the facility maintenance and replacement are significant and \$25,000 will be recommended in the FY 2022/23 Budget, pending final budget outlook.
+Estimated Cost: The costs to fund the facility and asset maintenance and replacement are significant.
+For the Asset Replacement Fund the allocation for FY2023/24 is \$228,570 and for the Facilities Replacement Fund it is and \$25,000301,490.
+These will be the recommended Internal Service Fund Charges will be recommended in the FY 202220232/24 Budget, pending final budget outlookapproval.